 Hay Festival offers a packed programme of events and workshops for young adults and students at Hay Festival each summer, as well as a dedicated Compass student venue.
 You can also gain access to free tickets to Hay Festival events.

 All you need to do for free access is create an online account with us...Sign up to Hay Festival Compass

-Hay Festival programme has dozens of #HayYA events – browse the full programme.
+Hay Festival programme has dozens of #HayYA events.
 Hay's Compass venue is programmed specifically for young adults.
 Follow #HayYA for the daily Hay Festival Compass events curated with university partners and including strands on A level subjects and issues concerning students, from maths to mental health.
 Join the ‘How I Got Here’ in-conversation events with Hay Festival speakers, and sessions programmed and delivered by young people for young people.
 Hay Festival works with students from Hereford Sixth Form College and Hereford College of Arts as well as students from across Wales through the Beacons Project. #HayYA

 Hay Festival Compass is a space for older teenagers and students to be inspired and discover new ideas.
 Sign up for all the latest news and access free tickets for the Festival programme and free online resources including Hay Levels and Hay Player.
 You will also hear about opportunities such as Hay Festival Beacons Project and the Hay Academy.

 Students in higher education come free!
 Book your student tickets for Hay Festival 2019 from the beginning of May.
 We are committed to increasing access to the Festival for students and those in full-time higher education.
 If you fall into this category you can come and enjoy educational events for free.
 We keep back a student allocation for all events.